16 May Italy, In Their Own Words

 PHOTO CREDITS: Emily Clementi, Marcella De Salvo, Deidra Reiff

 In April 2018, Regina Trips brought 20 young US Catholics to Italy for nine days of exploring Catholic history, spirituality and culture.
 Here are their photos and reflections on that experience in Rome, Norcia, Assisi and Florence.
 (Interested?
-We're planning to do this Trip again June 1-June 9, 2019.
+We're planning to do another like Trip to Rome, Assisi, and Umbria on June 13-June 21, 2020.
 Details HERE!)

 ANTIPASTO IN ROME: “I had expected to see a lot of beautiful churches, and eat some really good food.
 I was a little worried going into the trip that I was not going to fit in with everyone, because I do not regularly attend Latin Mass.
 Looking back, that seems like a stupid thing to be worried about!”